-Due to its modular design almost any aspect of the editor can be changed.
-Even seemingly core packages like the one's taking care of search and replace functionality can be forked on GitHub, changed and replaced in the editor.
+Due to its modular design, almost any aspect of the editor can be changed.
+Even seemingly core packages, like those taking care of search and replace functionality, can be forked on GitHub, and changed and replaced in the editor.

-The Documentation for creating new plugins is also great and thus it's easier for developers ti jump in and create plugins for Atom.
+The documentation for creating new plugins is also great, making it easier for developers to jump in and create plugins for Atom.

-Free, open source and written in C++, LESS and CoffeeScript.
+Atom is free, open source, and written in C++, LESS, and CoffeeScript.

-Atom was built from the ground up with the community in mind, and package management is a first class feature.
+Atom was built from the ground up with the community in mind.
+Package management is therefore a first class feature.

 Pro Embedded Git control

-Will highlight folders, files and lines that have any uncommitted edits made.
+Atom will highlight folders, files, and lines that have any uncommitted edits made.
 It also integrates really well with GitHub.

-The Command Palette allows fuzzy searching all available functions, settings, snippets, etc.
+The Command Palette permits fuzzy searching all available functions, settings, snippets, etc.

 Pro Beginner friendly

-Ctrl or Command + T and using fuzzy search you can look for a file in your project.
+By pressing Ctrl or Command + T and using fuzzy search, you can look for a file in your project.